turingschool/career-development-curriculum/module_three/resume_review_checklist.md

 - [ ] At least 3 projects are listed
 - [ ] Title is included
 - [ ] Technologies, frameworks, testing suite, etc. are all listed
-- [ ] Brief description of the project is provided, including what the project does/what problem it solves, how it works, how many work hours it took to build, whether it was a solo or group project, and other pertinent details
+- [ ] Brief description of the project is provided, including a high level overview of what the project does and/or what problem it solves, how it works, how many work hours it took to build, whether it was a solo or group project, and other pertinent details
 - [ ] Active link to project repository
 - [ ] Active link to deployed application
 - [ ] No grammatical or spelling errors